 Do I have to use beer to make the pretzels?

 No, you don’t.
-You can use a non-alcoholic beer or simply substitute the same amount of water or sparkling water for the beer.
+You can use a non-alcoholic beer or simply substitute the same amount of water, sparkling water, or milk for the beer.

 What kind of beer should I use to make beer pretzels?

 It really doesn’t matter what type of beer you use for the pretzels, I used an amber ale for mine, but feel free to use a wheat beer, or Guinness stout or your favorite craft beer.

 In other words, use what you like to drink.

 How do I make Tavern Style Beer Pretzels?